tpgkevin/Ensemble-Perception/README.md

 ![Experiment 1 Paradigm](https://user-images.githubusercontent.com/35672096/142701514-ee93c827-61a1-4548-a04d-846ce89036e9.png)

-Participants performed well overall and there was a stastically significant pattern of bias towards the unattended faces (p=0.014).
+Participants performed well overall and there was a statistically significant pattern of bias towards the unattended faces (p=0.014).

 ![Experiment 1 Results](https://user-images.githubusercontent.com/35672096/142703426-89af0489-c23f-4c8d-841f-58f307c7fac8.png)

 ## Experiment 2
 The second version of the experiment is very similar to the first except that a different dataset of faces was used which ranges from happy to angry to sad.
-This experiment was run to ensure the results are reprodicible and not specific to the previous dataset.
+This experiment was run to ensure the results are reproducible and not specific to the previous dataset.

 ![Experiment 2 paradigm ](https://user-images.githubusercontent.com/35672096/142704042-f7e15a3f-07c2-483e-a92a-b11543c15b31.png)